On the consistency of supervised learning with missing values: Simulations

+In Section~\ref{sec:supervisedtraintest}, we provided theoretical guarantees justifying the common practice of imputing by a constant, in a specific MAR setting and in an asymptotic sample regime.
+More precisely, Theorem~\ref{thm:imp_mean_valid} gives us a positive response in principle regarding the usage of constant imputation for prediction purpose but does not establish the predictive performances of such methods in a finite-sample regime.
+To go beyond the framework of Theorem~\ref{thm:imp_mean_valid}, we now evaluate the predictive performances of learning algorithms trained on imputed data sets (following the imputation prior-to-learning strategy of Theorem~\ref{thm:imp_mean_valid}) and, to give a broader perspective, we compare it to that of procedures intrinsically able to handle missing values.
+In general such procedures are hard to design, but decision trees offer natural approaches for empirical risk minimization with missing values \citep{saar2007handling,Twala:2008:GMC:1352941.1353228}.
+This is due to their ability to handle the half-discrete nature of $\tilde \X$, as they rely on greedy decisions rather than smooth optimization.

-We first present the different approaches available to handle missing values in tree-based methods in Sections \ref{sec:availablecase} and \ref{seq:MIA}.
-We then compare them theoretically in Section \ref{sec:comparbre}, highlighting the interest of using the ``missing incorporated in attribute'' approach in particular when the missing values are informative.
+We first present the different approaches available to handle missing values in tree-based methods in Section~\ref{subsec:presenting_decision_trees}.
+We then compare numerically the two different strategies: imputation prior to learning and learning directly with missing data.